ChenPi11/minimal-linux/README.md

 make -j$(nproc)
 ```

+The compressed rootfs will be name to `rootfs.tar.xz`.
+The compressed linux kernel will be name to `vmlinuz.xz`.
-The disk image will be name to `disk.img`.
+The compressed disk image will be name to `disk.img`.

 ## Configure parameters